appwrite/appwrite/CONTRIBUTING.md

 For us to find the right balance, please open an issue explaining your ideas before introducing a new pull request.

-This will allow the Appwrite community to have sufficient discussion about the new feature value and how it fits in the product roadmap and vision.
+This will allow the Appwrite community to have enough discussion about the new feature value and how it fits in the product roadmap and vision.

 This is also important for the Appwrite lead developers to be able to give technical input and different emphasizes regarding the feature design and architecture.